About Tourette’s Association of NZ

 The Tourette’s Association of New Zealand has hundreds of members nationwide, a team of great volunteers and a board made up of either individuals living with Tourette Syndrome or parents of children with Tourette Syndrome.

-The head office is based in Christchurch however there are five support groups in the five major regions and our executive director travels extensively to deliver education workshops to schools, government agencies, community groups and businesses.
+The head office is based in Christchurch however there are four support groups in the four major regions and our executive director travels extensively to deliver education workshops to schools, government agencies, community groups and businesses.

 Meet The Team

 Robyn Twemlow – Founder and Executive Director

 Christchurch born and bred, I am married to Aaron and we are the proud parents of two beautiful girls, Analise and Eva.

 Analise was diagnosed with Tourette Syndrome in June 2013 at age nine.
 It was a complete shock for the entire family and it has taken us on a journey that has been both difficult and rewarding, sometimes at the same time.

 Starting up an organization like the Tourette’s Association New Zealand had never been on the cards but then we’d never expected to be dealing with such a complex disorder seemingly on our own either.
 As they say “necessity is the mother of invention” or in this case formation.